anhuihng/pySparseSEM/README.md

 accordingly if it was installed in a different path.

+## R package
+An R package with similiar implementation is also available at CRAN: https://cran.r-project.org/web/packages/sparseSEM/index.html

+## OpenMPI
+C/C++ implementation of sparseSEM with openMPI for parallel computation is available in openMPI branch ().

 ## Reference
     - Huang A. (2014) Sparse Model Learning for Inferring Genotype and Phenotype Associations.
 Ph.D Dissertation,